 February birthstone: Amethyst

-February’s birthstone, amethyst, comes in lilac to deep purple hues and can be cut into many shapes and sizes.
+Amethyst, the February birthstone, comes in lilac to deep purple hues and can be cut into many shapes and sizes.
 Found in the collections of royal families throughout Europe and Asia, amethyst is also within reach of most modern consumers.

 Drunk in love